-In most states, it is illegal to carry two state-issued driver’s licenses.
+In most states, carrying two state-issued driver’s licenses is illegal.
 When you move to a new state, you must get a license from your new state and turn in the one from the state you recently left.

 - In most states, you can only have one driver’s license.
 Normally, you need a license in the state where you are a permanent resident.

 - If your driver’s license is suspended in one state, you cannot get a new driver’s license in another state until the suspension ends.

 - If you move, you’ll surrender your license and get a new driver’s license.
-Some states require you to take a driving exam as well as a written test.
+Some states require you to take a driving exam and a written test.

 Can you have a driver’s license in two states?

-While state laws can vary, in almost all states, you can only have one driver’s license.
+While state laws can vary, you can only have one driver’s license in most states.
 You must have a license in the state where you are a permanent resident, which is good throughout the United States if it’s valid.

 If you spend most of your time in one state and have a vacation home in another, you should get a driver’s license for the state where you spend most of your time.

-No matter what type of license you are applying for, the state’s licensing office will check with the NHTSA’s National Driver Register (NDR).
+No matter what license you apply for, the state’s licensing office will check with the NHTSA’s National Driver Register (NDR).
 This database lists drivers with serious offenses on their records such as a DUI or those whose driver’s license has been suspended, revoked or canceled.

 Can I keep my out-of-state driver’s license?